JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 29. No, Seriously Stop Saying Yes
 Even when it's a higher up, a manager, or the boss.
 The pressure you feel to reply, it's really powerful.
 Fight the pressure.
 It's okay to wait a minute or two to write up a response.
 That said, having a general response prepped could be helpful.
 Something like:

 Could you posted this in the appsec channel, internal or external, and we can see when someone has the bandwidth?
+If the ask is coming from a manager, then say by taking on this work, other work has to be put on hold.
+List what that pending work is and if that's okay?

 Don't ever say these following words.
 * Ok